ankurmehrotra/TOGAF-Exam-Preparation-Guide/README.md

 5. Establish Governance structure
 6. Customization of togaf framework

 **Architecture principles** are an initial input of Preliminary phase.
 TOGAF gives guidelines to make principles and some generic principles to start with.
 Two domains of principles: Architecture and Enterprise.
+Remember the key headings on principles for the exam and what is difference between Rationale and Implications.
+Finally, these are written to "Guide decision making within an enterprise".

 # Phase A: Architecture Vision
 Goal: Create draft architecture definition document.